Skip to Content

 How To Trim Your Stomach Hair For The Perfect Happy Trail

-How to trim your stomach hair for the perfect happy trail is just one of those questions we often forget needs answering.
+It’s just one of those questions we often forget needs answering.
 We just sort of assume we can “wing it” and hope for the best.

 This just isn’t true.

-It’s a fantastic technique that unfortunately no-one teaches you until you start desperately searching for it online.
+It’s a fantastic technique that unfortunately no one teaches you until you start desperately searching for it online.

-Now what you should use for this trim is a trimmer with enough size guards to allow you to get that nice, graded appearance.
+Now what you should use for this trim is a trimmer with enough size guards (Amazon Link) to allow you to get that nice, graded appearance.
 The size guards we’ll be using are 1mm, 3mm, and 9mm.

 What’s A Happy Trail